 - General first aid training

 A personal accident cover is really a necessity if an organization frequently drives customers in its vehicles, so driver policies will have an effect on coverage types.
-Alternatively, improving policy enforcement, such as hours of operation for vehicles, may reduce the severity and frequency of claims, which will affect premium in a full insurance option or necessary reserves in a self-insurance option.
+Alternatively, improving fleet safety policy, such as hours of operation for vehicles, may reduce the severity and frequency of claims, which will affect premium in a full insurance option or necessary reserves in a self-insurance option.

-Risk management will live alongside other policies for safe vehicle and driver management.
+Risk management will live alongside other policies for vehicle fleet management best practices.
 After you begin to centralize some of these policies and get a better benchmark of performance, an organization should outline its fleet risks and look at the variety of fleet risk mitigation strategies available to determine if there are better ways to manage financial security.